STEEN “SKYBOLT”€

 Key Takeaways:

-• The Skybolt is a two-seat acrobatic biplane designed by Lamar Steen, first flying in 1970 and earning the EAA "Best School Project" award.
+• The Skybolt is an award-winning, two-seat acrobatic biplane designed by Lamar Steen, first flown in 1970 and recognized as the "Best School Project" by the EAA.

 See a mistake?
 Contact us.